Shopping Cart Abandonment Stats You’ll Need for 2018

 And the great news is that you don’t even have to build this yourself!

 You can simply grab it from our library of automation templates, and customize it in a few minutes’ time!
 More advanced or experienced users can find out about our dynamic content cart abandonment emails, over here.
 Also, make sure you check our handy infographic on cart abandonment rates.

 - A staggering average of 69% of online carts is being abandoned by users

-- 45% of cart abandonment emails are opened; 21% of all are clicked on, while 50% of the users who clicked purchased.
+- 45% of cart abandonment emails are opened; 21% of all is clicked on, while 50% of the users who clicked purchase.

 - Shipping-related reasons attribute for over 60% of carts abandoned.